Silent Madness

 The total runtime of Silent Madness is 93 minutes (1h 33m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.9/10, and global collection metrics, Silent Madness stands as a challenging project for the creators.
-It remains an essential piece of the 1984 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.8/10, and global performance metrics, Silent Madness is classified as a AVERAGE.
+It remains an essential part of the 1984 cinematic calendar.

 Frequently Asked Questions